The School Council is a way to make pupils’ voices heard!

 Pupils elected to the School Council are called Councillors.
 They take suggestions from other members of their class and discuss those ideas with other Councillors.
 Then they think of ways to put the ideas into practice.

-Each class will have two Councillors (one boy, one girl) that will meet once a fortnight (two weeks) during assembly time, and then let their class know what was said at the meeting.
+Each class has two Councillors (one boy, one girl) that will meet once a fortnight (two weeks) during assembly time, and then let their class know what was said at the meeting.

 The School Council thinks about: